josphatotieno/landing-page/README.md

 ## About

-This is a landing built with html and css.
+This is a landing page built with html and css.